 As director of the Marion B. Brechner First Amendment Project, Calvert has filed, as counsel of record, multiple friend-of-the-court briefs with the United States Supreme Court in cases such as Elonis v.
 United States and Brown v.
 Entertainment Merchants Association.

-His op-ed commentaries have appeared in Fortune, Huffington Post, Newsweek, New Republic, Time and The Conversation.
+His op-ed commentaries have appeared in CBSNews.com, the Conversation, Fortune, Huffington Post, International Business Times, Newsweek, New Republic and Time.

 Professor Calvert is co-author, along with Don R. Pember, of the market-leading undergraduate media law textbook, Mass Media Law, 19th ed.
 (McGraw-Hill), and is author of the book Voyeur Nation: Media, Privacy, and Peering in Modern Culture (Westview Press, 2000).